edza978/2019_HTCondor/README.md

  - Ex02_R: This example shows how to use Docker and HTCondor to process a set of data using R language.
  - Ex03_OctaveDagman: This last example shows how to create workflows which allows the user to define dependencies between jobs.

+## Important
+When you clone/download this files, run the next commands to prevent execution issues:
+ - cd 2019_HTCondor
+ - find . -iname "*.bash" -type f -exec chmod +x {} \;